LiF-x/lifxmod.com/howtomakemods/server/helloworld.md

 activatePackage(HelloWorldMod);
 ```

 **Congratulations**, that completes the mod!
-You are now a bonefide Life is Feudal: Your Own modder.
+You are now a bonafide Life is Feudal: Your Own modder.

 The complete mod should look like the following